VelvetTurtle/Nand2Tetris/README.md

 These are my projects for the book "Elements of Computing Systems" or nand2tetris.
-These projects were done for learning purposes.
-I am currently on Project 11 and will eventually go back and finish it.
+These projects were done so that i could learn about computer architecture and how higher level languages compile to machine code.
+I am currently debugging Project 11 and will eventually go back and finish it when I have the time.